uralbash/awesome-pyramid/README.md

 * [pyramid_webassets](https://github.com/sontek/pyramid_webassets) - Pyramid extension for working with the webassets library.
 * [pyramid_bowerstatic](https://github.com/mrijken/pyramid_bowerstatic) - integration of Bowerstatic in Pyramid

+## Async

+* [aiopyramid](https://github.com/housleyjk/aiopyramid) - Run pyramid using asyncio.
+* [gevent-socketio](https://github.com/abourget/gevent-socketio) - gevent-socketio is a Python implementation of the Socket.IO protocol, developed originally for Node.js by LearnBoost and then ported to other languages.

 ## Authentication